confusingstraw/LethalCasinoTweaks/README.md

 The project can be built by most modern IDEs, I prefer [Rider](https://www.jetbrains.com/rider/).
 The project contains a vendored version of the LethalCasino mod, this is only used so that we can ensure proper API usage.

-There are two main classes that apply different tweaks, both live under `Patches`:
+There are a few main classes that apply different tweaks, all live under `Patches`:
 1. `BlackjackPatch`
 2. `BlackjackStartGameClientRpcPatch`
+3. `BlackjackJoinGameServerRpcPatch`

 The first, `BlackjackPatch`, contains the first features added to the mod.
 This class ensures that the deck only reshuffles when necessary, instead of after every hand like in the base mod.
 It also makes some minor RPC tweaks to ensure the shuffling sound plays across all clients.

 The `BlackjackGameStateRpcBridge` class supports `BlackjackPatch` by handling the actual sound playback (exposing a new RPC), as well as by adjusting the visual "size" of the deck based on the remaining card count.

-The latter class, `BlackjackStartGameClientRpcPatch`, supports the first class by disabling the built-in shuffling sound.
+The second class, `BlackjackStartGameClientRpcPatch`, supports the first class by disabling the built-in shuffling sound.
 It does this by patching the compiled mod's bytecode and removing the instruction to play the sound.
 This allows us to manage playing the sound ourselves back in the `BlackjackPatch` class.

+Lastly, `BlackjackJoinGameServerRpcPatch`, supports `BlackjackDoubleDownFeature` by overriding the `gameInProgress` check to allow mid-game bets to be placed.
+It also mutates the `playerIdx` parameter so we can use it as a signal to indicate that a player is attempting to double down.

 ## Versioning